The Cut-Flower Gardener's Guide to Growing Tall Zinnias

 To prep the garden bed, I topped it with fresh compost and enabled the drip irrigation system.

-When it was time to plant, I planted everything at once—both direct-sowing seeds and transplanting seedlings.
+When planting time arrived, I planted everything at once — both direct-sowing seeds and transplanting seedlings.
 I kept the top of the soil consistently moist for seed germination.
 For the first week, I covered the bed with frost cloth to protect seedlings on cold nights.

 June: Trellising & Pinching